Crockpot Sausage, Beans, and Greens

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Everything in Crockpot Sausage, Beans, and Greens is a wonderfully healthful and low-glycemic food, making this perfect for any phase of the South Beach Diet.
-If you want a lower-carb dish, use less beans and more sausage and greens.
+Everything in Crockpot Sausage, Beans, and Greens is a wonderfully healthful and low-glycemic food, making this perfect for any phase of the original South Beach Diet.
+If you want a lower-carb version, use less beans and more sausage and greens.

 Find More Recipes Like This One: